nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 1: Constitution & Foundational Law/README.md

 (b) The Tri-Executives shall not transfer management control over any procedures or functions related to HR, IT, or F&A within CUSG without first submitting the proposed action to either:
 > (i) a two-thirds (2/3) vote of Legislative Council; or
 > (ii) a simple majority vote of the student body through referendum.

+---

+## §1.1.8 – Restrictions on Holding Multiple Board Positions
+**Enacted by 93 LCB 17 (2020, “A Bill to Establish the Circumstances Under Which Students Can Hold Multiple Positions on Joint and Advisory Boards”)**

+(a) An individual may hold positions on more than one Joint or Advisory Board only if all of the following conditions are met:
+> (i) The individual receives no financial compensation from either position, or only receives compensation from one position.
+> (ii) The individual is only a voting member on one board.
+> (iii) The individual abstains from making decisions as part of one board that would impact the other board.

+(b) An individual who is a voting member on one Joint or Advisory Board may not be compensated by another Joint or Advisory Board, even if they are not a voting member on the latter board.

+(c) No member of CUSG may hold more than one compensated office, as stated in the Constitution.

+(d) Any individual found to be holding multiple major positions in violation of the Constitution shall be allowed to choose which single position they wish to retain.

+(e) The Legislative Council shall be responsible for tracking ratifications to Joint and Advisory Boards and shall monitor for conflicts before confirming additional appointments.
+Board chairs shall regularly update their rosters and bylaws with the Legislative Council.

+(f) Chairs of Joint and Advisory Boards must ask applicants whether they currently serve on another board.
+If they do, the chair must inform the Legislative Council Vice President at the time of ratification submission.
+The Legislative Council shall determine, on a case-by-case basis, whether to permit the appointment to a second board.